Mylo Xyloto (comics)

 Mylo Xyloto is a comic book series created by British rock band Coldplay and filmmaker Mark Osborne.
-It ties into (and tells the story of) the Coldplay album Mylo Xyloto.
+It ties into (and tells the story of) the band's fifth studio album Mylo Xyloto (2011).

 Publication history

 On 10 July 2012 the Coldplay website announced a six-part Mylo Xyloto comic, with the first issue to be released at that week's Comic-Con.
 Published by Bongo Comics, the story followed the tale of Mylo, a 'Silencer', who, in the words of co-writer Mark Osborne (filmmaker), is a part of a "war against sound and colour".
 Together with Osborne, Dylan Haggerty also writes the comic (starting in the second issue) with art by Alejandro Fuentes.